luca-peruzzo/docs.keycloakify.dev/css-customization.md

 # CSS Customization

 {% hint style="info" %}
-This page is a must read, even if you plan on redesinging the pages at the component level you must at least understand how to remove the default CSS styles.
+This page is a must-read.
+Even if you plan to redesign the pages at the component level, you should at least understand how to remove the default CSS styles.
 {% endhint %}

 ## Understanding the CSS class system

-Upon inspecting the DOM in storybook you will see that most element have at least a couple of classes applied to them.
+When you inspect the DOM in Storybook, you’ll notice most elements have at least a couple of classes applied to them:

 * A class starting with `kc`, for example `kcLabelClass`.
-* One or more classes with pf-, for example `pf-c-form__label`, `pf-c-form__label-text`
+* One or more classes starting with `pf-`, for example `pf-c-form__label`, `pf-c-form__label-text`.

 <figure><img src=".gitbook/assets/image (26).png" alt=""><figcaption><p>Inspecting an input label on the login page</p></figcaption></figure>

-The classes starting with kc do not have any actual styles applied to them.
-Their sole purpose is to be a target for you to apply your custom styles.
+Classes beginning with `kc` don’t have any styles applied to them by default.
+Their sole purpose is to serve as selectors for your custom styles.

-The classes with pf- are Paterfly classes.
-[Patternfly](https://v5-archive.patternfly.org/) is a CSS framwork in the like of Bootstrap created by RedHat, it is what the the Keycloak team uses to build all their UIs.
+Classes beginning with `pf-` are Patternfly classes.
+[Patternfly](https://v5-archive.patternfly.org/) is a CSS framework created by RedHat, similar to Bootstrap, that the Keycloak team uses to build all of its UIs.

 ## Applying your custom CSS

 {% hint style="danger" %}
-Do not edit the any file in the `public/keycloakify-dev-resources` directory.
-Thoses are resource files used by Storybook for simulating a Keycloak environement during devloppement, thoses files aren't part of your theme.&#x20;
+Do not edit any file in the `public/keycloakify-dev-resources` directory.
+These files are used by Storybook to simulate a Keycloak environment during development, and they aren't part of your actual theme.
 {% endhint %}

-To apply your custom CSS style you should use the kc classes to target the components.
+To apply your custom CSS style, use the `kc` classes to target the components.

 {% code title="src/login/main.css" %}
 ```css